Ruthzee Louijeune: First term

-In late-2022, Louijeune proposed have been an amendment to have the city regulate beekeeping.
-In late-2022, Louijeune played a key role in the passage of a 20% pay increase for members of the Boston Council, which was vetoed by Mayor Michelle Wu.
+In late 2022, Louijeune proposed an amendment to have the city regulate beekeeping.
+In late 2022, Louijeune played a key role in the passage of a 20% pay increase for members of the Boston Council, which was vetoed by Mayor Michelle Wu.
 Wu supported an 11% increase, which had been the recommendation of Boston’s compensation advisory board, but opposed a 20% increase.